Continuous functions on a compact space #

 Equations

-is a metric space, the bounded continuous maps α →ᵇ β
+When α is compact, and β is a metric space, the bounded continuous maps α →ᵇ β are

-isometric to C(α, β)
+isometric to C(α, β).

 Equations